 - Lack of motivation: Low serotonin, low dopamine.

 - Carbohydrate cravings: Low serotonin, insulin resistance, low dopamine.

 - Weight gain: Low thyroid, high cortisol, insulin resistance.

 - Memory loss and loss of focus: Low thyroid, low cortisol, low dopamine, low EPI, low NE, low glutamate.

 What Makes Them Dance?

-Addressing the overall health of the adrenal function, neurotransmitters, and thyroid function is more effective in the long run than the Band-Aid approach of replacing deficient female hormones alone.
+Addressing the overall health of the adrenal function, neurotransmitters, and thyroid function is more effective in the long run than the band-aid approach of replacing deficient female hormones alone.
 Measuring and treating only one system is a misguided practice.
-The communication system is complex and symptoms overlap.
+The body’s communication system is complex and symptoms overlap.
 Find out the underlying cause of what ails you by choosing a knowledgeable professional who can order the appropriate testing of sex hormones, adrenal hormones, and neurotransmitters.
 Your treatment using natural approaches, including specifically designed supplements with the building blocks of the hormones and neurotransmitters, can then be tailored to your individual needs.